TimmyChan/Custom-LaTeX-Files/README.md

 Note that the file structure of this github follows the specifications described above, and no changes are necessary.

 ### tex/latex/misc/MyPackages
-This folder houses all the .sty files
+This folder houses all the .sty files.
+The structure is TCshort.sty ⊂ TCbasic.sty ⊂ TCcommon.sty
 #### TCshort.sty
 Contains shortcuts commonly used in Algebra and Analysis.
 #### TCbasic.sty
-Contains packages often used in writing math and includes TCshort, but removed definitions and packages that conflict with Beamer
+Builds on top of TCshort.sty, and contains packages often used in writing math and includes TCshort, but definitions and packages that conflict with Beamer are in TCcommon.sty
 #### TCcommon.sty
-Contains graphics packages, definitions for theorem enviornments, custom enviornments:
+Builds on top of TCbasic.sty, and Contains graphics packages, definitions for theorem enviornments, custom enviornments:
   - SAGE: Modified version of verbatium with Python option.
   ```\begin{SAGE} blah blah blah \end{SAGE}```
   - problemset: Custom enumerate enviornment useful for writing homework, with custom command "\problem{filename}".
 This command serves as \item" and \input{"filename.tex"}.
 The file name is displayed for each problem.
 Note that spaces are okay in filenames.